jefflee702/ML-Predictions-of-Spotify-Track-Popularity/README.md

 ### Data Exploration

 Our data exploration was disheartening because we found that all our attributes had very little correlation with popularity.
-The best correlations was loudness and energy, which had -0.15 correlation with it.
+The best correlations were loudness and energy, which had -0.15 correlation with it.
 Despite this, we were ended up with very good results.
 This is because the models’ ability to predict is not dependent on a single correlation value.
 It uses the interplay of all the different attributes to predict behavior.

 We initially planned to make a logistic regression model, but we quickly ran into an issue.
 A logistic regression model only does binary classification so it cannot be used to classify data with more than 2 classes: 3 in our case.
 We still ran the model because though this result was incorrect, it gave us a baseline accuracy to improve from.